 Insurance Stocks Moving In Tuesday's Intraday Session

 According to Benzinga Pro following are the gainers and losers in Insurance industry for today's Intraday session.
-Gainers Reliance Global Group (NASDAQ: RELI) stock increased by 8.13% to $3.99 during Tuesday's regular
+Gainers Intl General Insurance (NASDAQ: IGIC) shares rose 3.09% to $9.0 during Tuesday's regular

 According to Benzinga Pro following are the gainers and losers in Insurance industry for today's Intraday session.